jax-ml/jax/docs/501/shape-polymorphism.md

 each concrete input shape they are invoked on.
 Only the tracing and the lowering are saved.

-The {func}`jax.export.symbolic_shape` is used in the above example to parse a string representation of a symbolic shape into dimension expressions objects (of type `_DimExpr`) that are usable in place of integer constants to construct shapes.
+In the example above, {func}`jax.export.symbolic_shape` parses a string representation of a symbolic shape into dimension expression objects (of type `_DimExpr`) that are usable in place of integer constants to construct shapes.
 The dimension expression objects overload most integer operators, so you can use them as you'd use integer constants in most cases.
 See {ref}`jax-501-computing-with-dimension-variables` for more details.

-Additionally, we provide the {func}`jax.export.symbolic_args_specs` that can be used to construct pytrees of `jax.ShapeDtypeStruct` objects based on a polymorphic shape specification:
+Additionally, {func}`jax.export.symbolic_args_specs` constructs pytrees of `jax.ShapeDtypeStruct` objects based on a polymorphic shape
+specification:

 ```python
 >>> def f1(x, y): # x: f32[a, 1], y : f32[a, 4]